Fellowship candidates must have completed an accredited Radiology training program and be:

 Proof of these qualifications must be provided by all applicants.

 You may complete an online application form.
+No hard copies are required.
 When putting together your application please make sure to include a CV and letter describing why you are applying to this fellowship.
 Make arrangements for referees to email letters separately.

 Please note that applications for Pediatric Radiology Fellowships must be made directly to The Hospital for Sick Children.